drewwdev/Employee-Database/README.md

-This is a project I made using React, Bootstrap, React Toastify for the front end, and Laravel and SQL for the back end.
+This is a project I made using React, Bootstrap, and React Toastify for the front end, and Laravel and SQL for the back end.
 This is my first full CRUD project using Laravel as well as Bootstrap.

 This project has a simple focus.
 It is an employee database with the ability to create, view, update, and delete employees.
 Employees have 2 traits: name and salary.